- Who are these families, and how do we know they are in need?

 Do you take donations of used furniture, toys and/or clothing?

-No. Many of the families we help are on very tight budgets.
-As a consequence, this may be the only time the children receive a new piece of clothing or a new toy.
+No, not usually.
+When Adopt-A-Family began over 25 years ago, one of the key aspects of it was to provide new gifts for families who rarely have anything new.
+For most of the families we help, this may be the only time the children receive a new piece of clothing or a new toy.
 We also cannot store or deliver large items.

 Our group would like to do a toy drive.
 Can we donate the toys to Adopt-A-Family?

 Absolutely!
-Toy and gift drives helps us to stock our Santa’s Secret Shop, which we rely on to make sure every child receives a good selection of their needs and wishes.
-In addition, a well-stocked shop means we can meet the urgent needs of last-minute referrals.
+Toy and gift drives helps us to stock our Santa Shop, which we rely on to make sure every child receives a good selection of their needs and wishes.
+In addition, a well-stocked shop means we can meet the urgent needs of last-minute referrals right up to Christmas.